dinanathsj29/npm-node-package-manager-tutorial/README.md

 - Manage dependencies of project/application
   - Any package and its version (popular npm packages are: nodemon, express, lodash, moment, etc.)
 - Scripts section: (Helps to write initial build scripts for project/application)
-  - Commands/Process/Steps to run initially/by dafault
+  - Commands/Process/Steps to run initially/by default

 ### **3.3.4.
 Basic-Common Project File Folder Structure-Architecture**
 ---------------------